persistenceOne/babylon-sdk/proto/buf.md

 # Protobufs

-This is the public protocol buffers API for [Mesh Security SDK](https://github.com/osmosis-labs/mesh-security-sdk).
+This is the public protocol buffers API for [Babylon SDK](https://github.com/babylonchain/babylon-sdk).

 ## Download